I survived through 120 °F/48.89 °C and lived. I was burnt but still strong. How does that happen? Follow me I’ll show you and no, SPF 100, won’t help.

 Try watering your garden every morning and evening.
 If you have it on a drip system water them for 15 mins. only if it’s sand dirt.

 Chalky soil is soil that hasn’t been used for a long time and it has heavier or more stones in the soil.
 Lots of lime in the dirt.

 It’s heavy in stone particles even if you start a garden and plant food in it.
 The soil will stunt the growth of the plant and it will yield little vegetables.

 Options: Shop at Bootstrap Farmer

 - add compost

 There’s good news though.
 I have a place to make a good garden.
 I’m going to try.
 I tried, failed, tried again, failed.
-I almost gave up on planting in desert sand with my herbs, how am I going to do it in desert conditions?
+I almost gave up on planting in the desert.
+Sand everywhere, with my herbs, how am I going to do it in desert conditions?

 My vegetables looked at me and said “please let us go, too hot, too dry” I was saddened.
 I had to let them go to veggie heaven.
 Although letting go is hard I never gave up.